narrowstacks/dorkroom-static-api/README.md

 These scripts handle data validation, UUID generation, and proper formatting automatically.
 Simply run them and follow the prompts!

+For more information and guidelines on contributing, [see the contributing addendum](https://github.com/narrowstacks/dorkroom-static-api?tab=readme-ov-file#python-tools).

 ## Data Structure

 This repository contains four main JSON files that provide structured data for analog photography applications: